devloop0/midnight/README.md

 		apply_<vadd_,
 				typename list::range_<I_(1), I_(101), I_(2)>::type
 			>::type{}
-		<< '\n';
+		<< '\n'; // this applies the list generated (1 to 100, incrementing by 2) to the vadd_ template
 	return 0;
 }
 ```

-This example utilizes the vadd\_ template, which variadic version of the add\_ template (which just adds two template classes).
-The apply\_ template just takes the first argument as a template and passes the rest of its arguments as arguments to the first parameter.
-(This example takes around 2 seconds to compile).
+This example utilizes the vadd\_ template, which is the variadic version of the add\_ template (which just adds two template classes), and the apply\_ template which passes a list of arguments to a template.

 All three examples produce the same output.